News and Events

-The trash cleanup starts with signup around 5pm (after work), at the Flagstaff Mountain Summit.
-To get there, go about three miles up Flagstaff Road, take a right on the Flagstaff Summit Road and drive to the Flagstaff Summit parking lot.
+The trash cleanup starts with signup at 4:30 pm (or when you get there after work), at the Flagstaff Mountain Summit.
+To get there, go about three miles up Flagstaff Road.
+Take a right on the Flagstaff Summit Road and drive to the Flagstaff Summit parking lot.
 Look for “The Stone Shelter” to the west of the lot.

-After the work, there will be food and beverages followed by the legendary “schwag fest” raffle.
+After the work we’ll have food and beverages followed by the raffle.
 Bring work gloves if you can, and warm clothes for later.
 Bring a friend and car pool if possible.
 Parking fee will be waived for non-resident volunteers.
 If you are running late, come anyway to help recycle the trash, and enjoy the “zero waste” BBQ.